 Shown below are two tables displaying details about this particular solar eclipse.
-The first table outlines times at which the moon's penumbra or umbra attains the specific parameter, and the second table describes various other parameters pertaining to this eclipse.[5]
+The first table outlines times at which the moon"s penumbra or umbra attains the specific parameter, and the second table describes various other parameters pertaining to this eclipse.[9]

 This eclipse is part of an eclipse season, a period, roughly every six months, when eclipses occur.
 Only two (or occasionally three) eclipse seasons occur each year, and each season lasts about 35 days and repeats just short of six months (173 days) later; thus two full eclipse seasons always occur each year.
 Either two or three eclipses happen each eclipse season.
 In the sequence below, each eclipse is separated by a fortnight.
-The first and last eclipse in this sequence is separated by one synodic month.

 This eclipse is a member of a semester series.
-An eclipse in a semester series of solar eclipses repeats approximately every 177 days and 4 hours (a semester) at alternating nodes of the Moon's orbit.[6]
+An eclipse in a semester series of solar eclipses repeats approximately every 177 days and 4 hours (a semester) at alternating nodes of the Moon's orbit.[10]

-The longest duration of totality was produced by member 26 at 5 minutes, 21 seconds on June 30, 1992, and the longest duration of annularity will be produced by member 63 at 3 minutes, 30 seconds on August 10, 2659.
-All eclipses in this series occur at the Moon's descending node of orbit.[7]
+The longest duration of annularity was produced by member 9 at 32 seconds on September 8, 1504, and the longest duration of totality was produced by member 34 at 7 minutes, 7.74 seconds on June 20, 1955.
+All eclipses in this series occur at the Moon"s descending node of orbit.[11]